Data model structure

 ## Binding a provider to the data model

 A provider is a local data source written in [ScriptCode](https://docs.eximee.com/budowanie-aplikacji/logika-biznesowa/scriptcode/wprowadzenie-do-scriptcode), which defines how values for model fields are obtained.
 It can be used by fields to supply their values.
-A data source can be a function:
+The data source can be a function:

 * script-based,